 Certain of the statements made and information contained herein contain forward-looking information within the meaning of applicable Canadian and United States securities laws.
-Such forward-looking statements and forward-looking information include, but are not limited to, statements concerning: the completion of the transactions described above, the anticipated size of the Equity Offering, the anticipated use of proceeds from the Equity Offering, the expected interest cost savings associated with the KfW IPEX-Bank Facility, the ongoing construction of the Underground Project, the commencement of production at the Underground Project, and other plans of Nevada Copper with respect to the development, construction and commercial production at the Project, and ongoing exploration activities and the objectives and results thereof.
+Such forward-looking statements and forward-looking information include, but are not limited to, statements concerning: the expected interest cost savings associated with the KfW IPEX-Bank Facility, the ongoing construction of the Underground Project, the commencement of production at the Underground Project, and other plans of Nevada Copper with respect to the development, construction and commercial production at the Project, and ongoing exploration activities and the objectives and results thereof.
 There can be no assurance as to whether or when the transactions described above will be completed or whether the terms thereof will remain as expected.